jeog/TOSDataBridge/README.md

 ### Versions
 - - -
 - v0.3 (branch v0.3) : 'stable' version
-- v0.4 (branch master) : currently undergoing a major refactoring; interface is subject to slight chnages but ALL MAJOR CALLS IN THE C/C++ API WILL REMAIN UNCHANGED !
+- v0.4 (branch master) : currently undergoing a major refactoring - interface is subject to slight change.
+But, **all of the major C/C++ API types/calls/objects will remain the same.**

 ### Quick Setup
 - - -